ghc-proposals/ghc-proposals/proposals/0042-named-type-args.rst

 1. Less cumbersome: length of code is linear in number of given arguments, not number of type variables.
 2. More informative without context.
-  * Immediately useful because the Haskell programmers have created an ecosystem where even single-letter names of types communicate information about its nature (e.g. `f` is something like a Functor, `m` is something like a monad, etc).
+  * Immediately useful because the Haskell programmers have created an ecosystem where even single-letter names of types communicate information about their nature (e.g. `f` is something like a Functor, `m` is something like a monad, etc).
   * It enables programmers to use longer, more descriptive type variable names.
 3. More stable with respect to changes in the signature because type variable names changes happen more rarely compared to the addition of new type variables.
 4. Produces more obvious error messages: pinpoints exactly the type variable that causes the type checking error.